Zoom, Humming and Rough Consensus

 Asking for a vote seems too definitive and formal, and can dissuade people from going against the majority.
 You could establish an anonymous vote, but that faces similar issues of seeming too formal and rigorous for a simple discussion.

 To help me with this problem, I built a small tool called Rough Consensus inspired by the workings of the IETF.
 They have a system, or at least according to what I have read, whereby the idea of rough consensus, having no outstanding serious objections, is more important than agreement, having everyone in 100% alignment.
-I think this is a really powerful idea and has definitely helped me keep momentum with certain technical discussions that could have quickly met a stalemate.
+This is a really powerful idea and has definitely helped me keep momentum with certain technical discussions that could have quickly met a stalemate.

 The whole document is really interesting and well worth a read, but the following sums up the main ideas: